 - Motor Mouth: She talks until her parents tell her to stop.

-- Spoiled Sweet: Though she's very nice, she still shows signs of being an Upper-Class Twit.
+- Upper-Class Twit: Though she's very nice, she still shows signs of being sheltered and not used to hardships of real life.
 Immediately after hugging Sam upon his return, she begins to complain about an Arranged Marriage because of her groom's teeth, she later asks Gilly what her color is so she can give her a dress, not realizing that as a lowborn girl Gilly is unfamiliar with what she's talking about.